OpenGrok/docker/README.md

 http://localhost:8080/

-Please note: on first startup, the web interface will display an error until the indexing has been completed.
-Give it a few minutes and reload.
+Please note: on first startup, the web interface will display empty content until the indexing has been completed.
+Give it some time (depending on the amount of data indexed - might take many hours for large code bases !) and reload.

+The subsequent reindex will be incremental so will take signigicantly less time.

 ## Inspecting the container